-- Pull out the lock pin and lift saw arm to its full height.

-- Loosen the miter lock handle.

-- Lift the miter lock plate to disengage.

-- Rotate the saw table until the pointer aligns with the desired angle on the miter scale.

-- Release the miter lock plate.
+- Pull out the lock pin and lift saw arm to its full height. - Loosen the miter lock handles. - Rotate the saw table until the pointer aligns with the desired angle on the miter scale. - Reighten the miter lock handles securely.